BitcoinDesign/Guide/guide/flexible-wallet.md

 {% include image-gallery.html pages = page.images_primary-keyset %}

+Since our application allows for creating multiple wallets, the signing keys are saved in the app and can be reused to create additional wallets in the future.

 #### Save for later

 As you can see, creating a multi-key wallet involves a lot of steps in the wallet application as well as on the signing devices.
 This can take quite a while, especially if you are creating not only one, but multiple key sets.
 It also requires that you have all signing keys ready and available beforehand.

 To account for this fact, our application offers a feature called "Save for later".
 This feature allows the user to pause the wallet creation process at any time and pick it up at a later point in time.
 The current state of the user's progress can be saved locally in the app until the wallet is actually created on-chain.

+{% include image-gallery.html pages = page.images_save-for-later %}

 #### Creating the recovery key set